 Section 3.
-No Personnel Record described in Section 1 of this Article 17 may be considered in connection with decisions pertaining to discipline or advancement unless they are in the Employee's permanent personnel file, provided that nothing in this Article shall prevent the Chief of Police from maintaining informal notes that may be useful in the process of creating Personnel Records.
+No Personnel Record described in Section 1 of this Article 17 may be considered in connection with decisions pertaining to discipline or advancement unless they are in the Employee's permanent personnel file or LEFTA Employee Training Record, provided that nothing in this Article shall prevent the Chief of Police from maintaining informal notes that may be useful in the process of creating Personnel Records.